 If you have overdraft checking, transactions might clear if you don’t have the money in the bank to cover the purchase.
 But your bank may charge additional fees, called overdraft fees.

 Some debit cards work a little differently than those tied to your bank account.
 If you use a prepaid debit card like Bluebird from American Express, you load money onto the card from a bank account or payment service, like PayPal or Venmo.
+Here is a list of some other top prepaid debit cards.

 You can usually use a prepaid debit card anywhere you can use debit or credit cards.
 Most prepaid debit cards carry monthly fees and some charge per use.
 However, most bank-issued debit cards linked to checking accounts do not charge fees other than the bank’s checking account fees.